yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 The text on the TAS configuration window looked cramped, so [Behunin](https://github.com/behunin) edited the [UI file and reformatted the text](https://github.com/yuzu-emu/yuzu/pull/7147) to make it easier to read.
-Later, [Moonlacer](https://github.com/Moonlacer) added to these changes by [fixing some grammar nits and adding an hyperlink](https://github.com/yuzu-emu/yuzu/pull/7197) that links to the guide in our site.
+Later, [Moonlacer](https://github.com/Moonlacer) added to these changes by [fixing some grammar nits and adding a hyperlink](https://github.com/yuzu-emu/yuzu/pull/7197) that links to the guide on our site.

 {{< single-title-imgs
 	" "